arnaudpfu/monaco-html-linter/README.md

 # Monaco HTML Linter
 Monaco HTML Linter is a simple HTML Linter plugin for the [Monaco Editor](https://microsoft.github.io/monaco-editor/).
-It uses [HTMLHint](https://htmlhint.com/) to verify HTML Code.
+It uses [HTMLHint](https://htmlhint.com/) under the hood to verify HTML Code.

 ## Installation